mikellykels/PersonalWebsite/content/featured/SteampunkRPG/index.md

 company: 'Personal project'
 tech:
   - C++
+  - Blueprints
   - Unreal Engine
 showInProjects: true
 ---

-Ongoing Project: A steampunk-themed RPG designed using C++ and Unreal Engine 5.1.
+A steampunk-themed RPG designed using C++ and Unreal Engine 5.1.
 Practicing and exploring an equipment system, a dynamic attack mechanism, detailed player stats, enemy AI, and UI elements.
 Also entered as part of the [Rookie Awards 2023](https://www.therookies.co/entries/21590).